 “This is an incredible honor.
 I am so humbled and thankful to the ASGCT members for selecting me as their next vice president,” Kiem said of his selection.
 “I think the potential of ASGCT is enormous.
 The society incorporates so many different scientific disciplines and thus is able to develop treatments for a wide variety of diseases.
 I am also hopeful that members of ASGCT will have major contributions to the development of novel therapies for COVID-19.”

-Natalie Myers is an integrated content coordinator in Communications & Marketing at Fred Hutch.
-Reach her at email@example.com.
+Natalie Myers is a former integrated content coordinator in Communications & Marketing at Fred Hutch.